bpmn-io/dmn-js/README.md

 ## License

-Use under the terms of the [bpmn-js license](http://bpmn.io/license).
+Use under the terms of the [dmn-js license](http://bpmn.io/license).